Please make sure you have read and understood the following Stallholder Guide before completing your application form.

 4. Layout of Market

-4.4 No lighting system shall be used for stalls, other than that supplied by the Market Organisers.
+4.5 No lighting system shall be used for stalls, other than that supplied by the Organisers.

 5. Sale of Food

-5.1 Traders wishing to sell food or drink to be consumed at the event must first contact the Market Organisers as a separate pricing structure is applied to such “stalls”.
+5.1 Traders wishing to sell food or drink to be consumed at the event must first contact the Organisers as there is limited space for such providers and a separate pricing structure is applied.

 5.2 Stallholders who sell food are responsible for ensuring that they comply with the Food Safety Act 1990 and must provide the Organisers with proof of their Food Hygiene Rating.
 All stallholders selling food must have a Food Hygiene Rating of 3 or above, at the time of booking.